Ride Overview

 Day 8

-The last ride in the Limpopo Valley is a great opportunity to take one last picture of
+The last ride in the Limpopo Valley is a great opportunity to take one last picture of elephants and enjoy a long and winding canter through the scattered Mustard bush with your guides.

 After a last morning ride back to the stables there is time for a quick shower and brunch at the reception area before heading back to the Johannesburg International Airport.
 The transfer is approximately 6 hours by road.